AashitV/NoteSlash/README.md

 SMB protocol allows clients (like workstations) to communicate with a server (like a file share).
 In networks that use Microsoft AD, SMB governs everything from inter-network file-sharing to remote administration.
 Even the "out of paper" alert your computer receives when you try to print a document is the work of the SMB protocol.

+**# LLMNR, NBT-NS, and WPAD**
+In this task, we will take a bit of a look at the authentication that occurs during the use of SMB.
+We will use Responder to attempt to intercept the NetNTLM challenge to crack it.
+There are usually a lot of these challenges flying around on the network.
+Some security solutions even perform a sweep of entire IP ranges to recover information from hosts.
+Sometimes due to stale DNS records, these authentication challenges can end up hitting your rogue device instead of the intended host.

+Responder allows us to perform Man-in-the-Middle attacks by poisoning the responses during NetNTLM authentication, tricking the client into talking to you instead of the actual server they wanted to connect to.
+On a real LAN, Responder will attempt to poison any  Link-Local Multicast Name Resolution (LLMNR),  NetBIOS Name Service (NBT-NS), and Web Proxy Auto-Discovery (WPAD) requests that are detected.
+On large Windows networks, these protocols allow hosts to perform their own local DNS resolution for all hosts on the same local network.
+Rather than overburdening network resources such as the DNS servers, hosts can first attempt to determine if the host they are looking for is on the same local network by sending out LLMNR requests and seeing if any hosts respond.
+The NBT-NS is the precursor protocol to LLMNR, and WPAD requests are made to try and find a proxy for future HTTP(s) connections.

+Since these protocols rely on requests broadcasted on the local network, our rogue device would also receive these requests.
+Usually, these requests would simply be dropped since they were not meant for our host.
+However, Responder will actively listen to the requests and send poisoned responses telling the requesting host that our IP is associated with the requested hostname.
+By poisoning these requests, Responder attempts to force the client to connect to our AttackBox.
+In the same line, it starts to host several servers such as SMB, HTTP, SQL, and others to capture these requests and force authentication.

+**# Intercepting NetNTLM Challenge**

+One thing to note is that Responder essentially tries to win the race condition by poisoning the connections to ensure that you intercept the connection.
+This means that Responder is usually limited to poisoning authentication challenges on the local network.
+Since we are connected via a VPN to the network, we will only be able to poison authentication challenges that occur on this VPN network.
+For this reason, we have simulated an authentication request that can be poisoned that runs every 30 minutes.
+This means that you may have to wait a bit before you can intercept the NetNTLM challenge and response.

+Although Responder would be able to intercept and poison more authentication requests when executed from our rogue device connected to the LAN of an organisation, it is crucial to understand that this behaviour can be disruptive and thus detected.
+By poisoning authentication requests, normal network authentication attempts would fail, meaning users and services would not connect to the hosts and shares they intend to.
+Do keep this in mind when using Responder on a security assessment.

+https://github.com/lgandx/Responder.
+We will set Responder to run on the interface connected to the VPN: sudo responder -I breachad